Compassionate Therapy for Anxiety Disorders, Susan Haverty, MFT

 Symptoms of Generalized Anxiety Disorder include excessive worry about real life things with no obvious reason for the worry. in other words, the worry is disproportionate to the situation.
 People with GAD worry about health, money, family, school, work and finances, excessively.
 They are unable to control their worry, and other people telling them to “just stop worrying”, doesn’t help.
 They worry excessively about things that generally turn out to be okay, yet much time is wasted on the worry.
 This isn’t just being a worry wort, it is a real condition, and there is treatment.
 There is help for this problem, and you can be helped.

 • Post-Traumatic Stress Disorder (PTSD).

-Symptoms of Post-Traumatic Stress Disorder (PTSD for short) include nightmares or even flashbacks.
-Sufferers of Post-Traumatic Stress Disorder experience fear or anxiety well after a traumatic event such as rape, war, child abuse or a natural disaster.
+Symptoms of Post-Traumatic Stress Disorder includes anxiety, nightmares, flashbacks, avoidence, hypervigilance, and other physiological symptoms.
+Sufferers of Post-Traumatic Stress Disorder experience fear after a traumatic event such as rape, war, child abuse or a natural disaster.

 Getting on the Road to Mental Health

-You can learn to successfully manage your OCD through Anxiety Treatment and live a productive life.
-We can help you make dramatic changes in your life through Cognitive Behavioral Therapy.
+- You can learn to successfully manage your anxiety and live a productive life.

 - You can make dramatic changes in your life through Cognitive Behavioral Therapy/Exposure and Ritual Prevention.

 Call the office of Susan Haverty at 916-353-0750 for an initial consultation.
 New clients see contact page for new client intake process.